VaseVQA: Multimodal Agent and Benchmark for Ancient Greek Pottery: Related Work

 \section{Related Work}

-\textbf{Vision–Language Models (VLMs).} Pretrained vision–language models learn joint representations from large-scale multimodal corpora and have advanced a wide range of tasks, including image–text retrieval, VQA, grounding, and dialogue \cite{li2019visualbert, chen2020uniter, X-VLM, li2021align,song2025audio,song2025geolocation,song2025maniplvm,huang20253d,liu2025nav}.
-Visual instruction tuning (VIT) further adapts such models to follow multimodal instructions, exemplified by LLaVA \cite{llava}, MiniGPT-4 \cite{minigpt4}, and Gemini~1.5 \cite{Gemini1.5}.
-Despite impressive generalization, these systems often lack the domain expertise required for specialized cultural-heritage analysis, where fine-grained visual cues must be integrated with historically grounded knowledge.
+\paragraph{Multimodal Large Language Models (MLLMs).} Pretrained vision–language models learn joint representations from large-scale multimodal corpora and have advanced a wide range of tasks, including image–text retrieval, VQA, grounding, and dialogue \cite{li2019visualbert, chen2020uniter, X-VLM, li2021align,song2025audio,song2025geolocation,song2025maniplvm,huang20253d,liu2025nav}.
+Building on this, Visual Instruction Tuning (VIT) further enhances MLLMs’ ability to understand and execute complex multimodal instructions, as exemplified by LLaVA \cite{llava}, MiniGPT-4 \cite{minigpt4}, Gemini~1.5 \cite{Gemini1.5}, and Qwen2.5-VL-Instruct \cite{qwen2.5-VL}.
+As shown in Table~\ref{tab.eval_datasets} in the appendix, current MLLMs are typically evaluated across a broad suite of vision tasks, validating their general perception and cross-modal alignment capabilities.
+However, such generic evaluations remain insufficient for highly specialized scenarios such as cultural-heritage analysis, which require integrating fine-grained visual cues with historically and archaeologically grounded knowledge to support expert-level reasoning and judgment.

-\textbf{Multimodal Agents.} Progress in multimodal models has catalyzed agentic systems that plan, act, and reason across modalities, invoking tools as needed \cite{song2024hazards,zhao2024role,ren2023you}.
-Datasets such as MineAgent \cite{MineAgent}, SeeAct \cite{SeeAct}, PPTAgent \cite{PPTAgent}, PresentAgent \cite{shi2025presentagent} and MotionAgent \cite{MotionAgent} expose persistent weaknesses in long-horizon reasoning, decision making, and compositionality—limitations that also manifest in expert cultural-heritage tasks.